-Under the Loan Agreement, we can borrow up to \$8.0 million under a revolving line of credit.
+Under our loan agreement with OCBB, we can borrow up to \$8.0 million under a revolving line of credit.
 We have the right to convert up to \$2.0 million of the revolving line of credit to two term loans under specified circumstances involving the start up of a new division and/or business unit and the acquisition of other companies.
 Loans made under the revolving line of credit accrue interest at the rate of 0.25% over the current Wall Street Journal Prime Rate.
 Upon a default, the interest rate will be increased by a default rate margin of 6.00%.
-Upon the occurrence of an event of default under the Loan Agreement, OCBB has the option to make all indebtedness then owed by us under the loan documents immediately due and payable.
+Upon the occurrence of an event of default under the loan agreement, OCBB, has the option to make all indebtedness then owed by us under the loan documents immediately due and payable.

 Borrowings under the loan documents with OCBB are secured by substantially all of our and our subsidiaries' tangible and intangible assets.
 Each of our subsidiaries, except Public Agency Resources, has signed an unconditional guaranty of our obligations under the loan documents.
-The Loan Agreement also contains customary representations, affirmative and negative covenants and defaults for a credit facility, including covenants to maintain a minimum tangible net worth, a minimum ratio of current assets to current liabilities and a minimum ratio of debt service coverage.
-The Loan Agreement also prohibits the payment of dividends on our common stock, other than dividends payable in our common stock, without the consent of OCBB.
-As of June 29, 2007, the amount available under the line of credit was \$8.0 million, and we were in compliance with all of our covenants.
+The loan agreement also contains customary representations, affirmative and negative covenants and defaults for a credit facility, including covenants to maintain a minimum tangible net worth, a minimum ratio of current assets to current liabilities and a minimum ratio of debt service coverage.
+The loan agreement also prohibits the payment of dividends on our common stock, other than dividends payable in our common stock, without the consent of OCBB.
+As of September 28, 2007, the amount available under the line of credit was approximately \$8.0 million, and we were in compliance with all of our covenants.

 In June 2006, our subsidiary, American Homeland Solutions, acquired substantially all of the assets of VTA.
-The note payable for a portion of the purchase price for VTA was retired in June 2007 and no amounts remain outstanding as of June 29, 2007.
+The note payable for a portion of the purchase price for VTA was retired in June 2007 and no amounts remain outstanding as of September 28, 2007.
 The note bore interest at 6.0%.